 This modeling analysis evaluated the allocative efficiency of direct HIV programs in Kazakhstan, finding that an optimized resource allocation can have an impact on reducing infections and deaths as well as achieving 95-95-95 targets.
 HIV prevalence remains highest among PWID but is increasing among MSM.
-Program priorities were identified as increased treatment scale-up where possible, expand PrEP for men who have sex with men, and scaleup NSP for PWID, followed by programs for FSW.
+Program priorities were identified as increased treatment scale-up where possible, expand programs for MSM focusing first on PrEP, scale up NSP for PWID, and lastly, expand programs for FSW.
 The unit cost for ART in Kazakhstan remains high compared to other countries in the region, and opportunities to procure ART at lower costs would enable treatment scale up with less resources, thus enabling greater investment in other program priorities.
 New or scaled-up programs focusing on supporting linkage to care, adherence and retention in treatment may support reaching care cascade targets by 2030, and the cost of these programs will require future exploration.